leilanorouzi/DataScinceProjects/Capstone_project_2/InstaCart_project.md

 ### Dealing with the size of data
 The data were larger than my laptop can handle.
-One solution was to use cloud servers such as (google colaboratory)[https://colab.research.google.com/notebooks/welcome.ipynb#recent=true].
+One solution was to use cloud servers such as [google colaboratory](https://colab.research.google.com/notebooks/welcome.ipynb#recent=true).
 It provides a free Jupyter notebook running on cloud.
 In this service you have option to use a CPU accelerator or a GPU accelerator one.
 The GPU accelerator was used in this project.

 ### Rating
 Implicit collaborative filtering